Assistant Professor, Behavioral and Community Health Sciences

 Primary Phone: 967-179-7700

-James is an Assistant Research Professor in the Department of Behavioral and Community Health Sciences (BCHS).
+James is an Assistant Professor in the Department of Behavioral and Community Health Sciences (BCHS).
 His current research centers on the health and wellbeing of LGBT populations, biobehavioral HIV prevention, and healthy aging for gay, bisexual, and other men who have sex with men (MSM).
-He is a co-investigator on the NIH funded Epi-PrEP project, a collaboration with Fenway Health in Boston, exploring short-term episodic dosing for PrEP to prevent HIV infection.
+James has been PI on an R34 study investigating Epi-PrEP project, a collaboration with Fenway Health in Boston, exploring short-term episodic dosing for PrEP to prevent HIV infection and a R21 study to test the feasibilty of a game based intervention to reduce bullying and increase help seeking behaviors among SGM youth.
 He is also an investigator on a NIH-funded project examining resiliencies among older MSM in the Multicenter AIDS Cohort Study (MACS).
-In addition, Dr. Egan partners with other faculty on a qualitative study funded by the Dean’s Pilot Grant Program to investigate Naloxone distribution to reduce opioid overdoses in Pittsburgh.
-Along with Ron Stall, James is the co-Director of the amfAR Internationals Scholars Program – a project to train early investigators to design and implement HIV prevention and treatment studies targeted to gay bisexual and transgender populations in low and middle-income countries.
+Dr. Egan is also interested in Harm Reduction practices and partners with other faculty and ACHD to investigate Naloxone distribution to reduce opioid overdoses in Pittsburgh.
+James is Co-Director of the Cener for LGBT Health Research and Director of the Certificate in LGBT Health and Wellness.

-I currently teach BCHS 3707: Multiple Regression Analysis and Modeling; co-teach (with Dr. Stall) PUBHLT2020: Advanced Topics in Lesbian, Gay, Bisexual and Transgender Research; and co-facilitate the MPH LGBT Health Research Mentorship group.
+I currently teach BCHS 3555: Topics in Behavioral & Community Health Theories & Models; BCHS 3707: Multiple Regression Analysis and Modeling; PUBHLT2020: Advanced Topics in Lesbian, Gay, Bisexual and Transgender Research; and co-facilitate the MPH LGBT Health Research Mentorship group.

 For Dr. Egan's publications please see: